adamscaachi/mouse-data/README.md

 ## Data Visualisation

 The collected data is visualised through a series of plots: <br>
-1) X and Y positions of the mouse for 20 click events.
+1) X and Y positions of the mouse during 20 click events.
 Coloured circles are plotted over the mouse trajectory every 50 ms, and black outlined circles are plotted between each event.
 2) The distance between the initial mouse position and an object compared with the time taken for that object to be clicked.
 3) A histogram showing the distribution of time taken for an object to be clicked.
 4) A histogram showing the distribution of distances between the initial mouse position and the instantiated object.